Mango-Pear Chocolate Smoothie Bowls are a breakfast I look forward to about 3-4 times a week.

 To Make A Mango-Pear Chocolate Smoothie Bowl You Will Need These Ingredients:

-a date – I prefer Medjool dates and please make sure you remove the pit.
+- A dried date – I prefer Medjool dates, and please make sure you remove the pit.

 Shredded unsweetened coconut